Poker Positions: The Importance of Positions in Poker

-Position is one of the most important strategic aspects to understand when learning how to play poker.
-Being in position is an incredible advantage because you get to see what your opponents do before you act.
-This may not sound like a lot, but in a game of limited information (such as poker) any informational advantage you have over your opponents gives you a significant advantage – if you know how to use it.
+We all know how important being in position is in poker, but you may need to learn that your position at the table is just as important.
+In a game of limited information (such as poker), any informational advantage you have over your opponents gives you a significant advantage – if you know how to use it.